SuperDARN/rst/.github/ISSUE_TEMPLATE/feature_template.md

 -  [ ] Is this a major change?
 -  [ ] Do you need help developing it?
 -  [ ] Have you created a RST project (github project) to reflect the process of developing it?
+-  [ ] Does it follow GPL 3.0v License and has been copyrighted/authored to you?
 ### Developement help

 *RST does not have a dedicated development team for full feature development.